jamesnet214/wpf-xaml-binding/README.md

 ```xaml
 xmlns:sys="clr-namespace:System;assembly=mscorlib"
 ```
+You can define it with any word, but mostly you use `sys` words.
 ##### Step 2, create `YEAR` resource key in xaml
 Declares the value of the type you want to create in the form of a StaticResource.
 ```xaml